 The recommendation for iron is 18 milligrams a day for premenopausal women and 8 milligrams a day for post-menopausal women, as well as men.

 Iodine is a mineral found in fish, shellfish, and sea vegetables.
 It supports thyroid function and metabolism.
 Iodine deficiency can result in an enlarged thyroid gland, fatigue, weight gain, thinning hair, and increased risk of infections.
-The recommendation for iodine is 150 micrograms a day for men and women between the ages 19-50 years of age.
+The recommendation for iodine is 150 micrograms a day for men and women between the ages of 19-50 years of age.
 You have a couple of options to get enough iodine.

-Enjoy a few servings of sea vegetables each week, such as wakame (approximately 66 micrograms per gram of wakame), nori (16-43 micrograms per gram) or kombu.
+Enjoy a few servings of sea vegetables each week, such as wakame (approximately 66 micrograms per gram of wakame), nori (16-43 micrograms per gram), or kombu.
 Note, be careful with kombu as it can have almost 3000 micrograms per sheet of kombu and iodine toxicity is also a thing!

 Use iodized salt whenever you use salt in cooking (there’s approximately 71 micrograms of iodine in 1/4 teaspoon of iodized salt).